mcollina/fastify-synology-chat/README.md

 ### Webhook Payload

-The payload from Synology Chat follows this structure:
+Synology Chat sends webhooks in two formats which are both supported by this plugin:

+#### JSON Format

 ```typescript
 interface SynologyChatPayload {